JustFeo/cli-ai/README.md

 # cli-ai

-Terminal LLM Assistant using Gemini API with long-term memory, tools, and REPL.
+Terminal LLM Assistant using Gemini API with longterm memory, tools, and repl, created as a cli ai that knows stuff about you.

 ## Install (dev)
 ```bash